The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 3. Go for a walk and stretch your legs

-7. Let your inside yogi shine in a complimentary Yoga room
+9. Let your inside yogi shine in a Yoga room

 1. Visit an Airport Lounge

 The Lufthansa Lounges are a VERY nice place to relax on any FRA layover.
-[Photo: TravelingOtter (CC BY-SA2.0, Lufthansa First Class Terminal – Frankfurt)]
+They include lounge chairs, work desks, a decent buffet, coffee, and nice lighting.

 After a long flight, it makes a lot of sense to head to a lounge.
 Decent food, refreshments, and showers will absolve many of your cravings.
 And having a place to relax is good for your health, of course.